 Carbohydrates are commonly misunderstood, especially concerning the role they play in strength training and bodybuilding.

-Wrong.
-Protein is necessary when it comes to muscle growth, but carbohydrates also play an important role in helping you maintain and gain muscle mass.
-The truth is, that complex carbohydrates are very healthy and provide your body with the fuel it needs to build muscle.
-Stop doing yourself the disservice of overlooking carbs when creating your muscle building diet plan, and begin by following these rules on how to calculate carbs and where you should be getting them from.
+Stop doing yourself the disservice of overlooking carbs when creating your muscle building diet plan, and begin by following these rules on how to calculate carbs, and where you should be getting them from.

 How Much Carbs are Necessary?